-The rotisserie helps foods remain moister because the turning action bastes meats in their own juices as well as everything you have added to it, so give your rotisserie a try with one of these great recipes.
+The rotisserie method helps meats remain moist because the turning action bastes the meats in their own juices.
+Give your rotisserie a try with one of these great recipes.

 01 of 10

-Along the East Coast of the United States, particularly in the Washington DC area, a culinary phenomenon was launched with this recipe.
-No, this isn't a traditional Peruvian Recipe, but it is a fantastic way to cook a chicken.
+Along the East Coast of the United States, particularly in the Washington DC area, a culinary phenomenon was launched with this Peruvian roasted chicken recipe.
+Although this isn't a 100-percent traditional Peruvian recipe, the flavors are bold and the meat is juicy and tender.

 02 of 10

 This pork roast gets a double dose of flavor.
-First, the rub soaks into the meat overnight before hitting the spit and the rotisserie where it is basted low and slow with an incredible sweet bourbon sauce.
-Tender and self-basting, this is one of the best ways to cook a pork roast.
+First, a rub soaks into the meat overnight before it hits the spit.
+Then once the meat is on the rotisserie, it is basted low and slow with an incredible sweet bourbon sauce.

 03 of 10

 We've all probably picked up a rotisserie chicken at the store because they make a convenient and quick meal.
 Well, this is the better version of that chicken, so juicy and tender, with crispy skin and all the right seasonings without the extra saturated fats.